thunderheadone/one-sdk-android/README.md

 *Note:*
 - When opted out, tracking will stop and locally queued data will be removed.
 - At any point you can opt a user back in by passing `false` into the same method.
-- For instructions on how completely remove a user's data from ONE - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).
+- For instructions on how completely remove a user's data from ONE or Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

 ### Exclude an Interaction
 You can exclude a specific view from being automatically recognized as an Interaction by using the `excludeInteractionView` method.